 The R&G Cushman Company was established in 1848 to manufacture spools for winding cotton and silk thread.
 Ten years later, the company moved to its second and permanent location at 5 Central Avenue in the Pleasant View neighborhood of Pawtucket.
 In 1874, the company became known as the Atwood-Crawford Company, since it was at that time owned by Abner Atwood and John H. Crawford.
 The factory for many years was known as the oldest and largest spool manufacturer in the country.
-The building is still on Central Avenue.
+The factory building is still on Central Avenue.
 John Crawford built his home in 1869 at the corner of Park and Laurel Streets, where it still stands today.
 It is one of the oldest and most historically significant houses in Pleasant View.
 The current owners care a great deal for it and are working to restore it.
 The unfortunate circumstance for this house is that the lot in front of the house, once Crawford’s front lawn from which he could view his factory, has been separated from the house and has different owners.
-A permit has been granted to build an apartment building on the empty lot.
-This means that the distinctive front façade of the Crawford House will be forever hidden from view.
-The house owners have been diligent in trying to work with the lot owners, the developers, and city officials, to talk about an alternative plan.
-The Preservation Society’s position is that the lot should be left empty, for the sake of the house, and the neighborhood.
+A permit was granted to build an apartment building on the empty lot.
+The distinctive front façade of the Crawford House will be forever hidden from view.

 Hose Company Number 6